telkheir/network-file-shares-permissions/README.md

           <br><br>
           The files we created in the previous step should be in this location, along with some other default folders that were created when we initially set up the domain controller.
           <br>
-          --------->>>> Test each folders, create some supplemental text files and see what edits you can make to the folders [images]
+          --------->>>> Test each folder, create some supplemental text files and see what edits you can make to the folders [images]
           <br><br>
       </li>